|

 Collaborative Justice Courts

-Juvenile Drug Court, Proposition 36 Court, STAR (Mental Health) Court and Family Violence Court.
+Marin has implemented Adult Drug Court and STAR (Mental Health) Court.
 For more information

 on these programs, please click on the links below.